raspiblitz/raspiblitz/README.md

 ## Build the SD Card Image

-A ready to use SD card image of the RaspiBlitz for your RaspberryPi is provided as download by us to get everybody started quickly (see above).
+A ready-to-use SD card image of RaspiBlitz is provided by us for download, to get everybody started quickly (see above).
 But if you want to build that image yourself - here is a quick guide:

-* Get a fresh Rasbian RASPBIAN BUSTER WITH DESKTOP card image: [DOWNLOAD](https://www.raspberrypi.org/downloads/raspbian/)
+* Get a fresh Raspbian RASPBIAN BUSTER WITH DESKTOP card image: [DOWNLOAD](https://www.raspberrypi.org/downloads/raspbian/).
-* Write image to a SD card: [TUTORIAL](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)
+* Write the image to an SD card: [TUTORIAL](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
-* Add a file called `ssh` to the root of the SD card when mounted to enable SSH login
+* Add a file called `ssh` to the root of the SD card when mounted to enable SSH login.
-* Start card in Raspi and login per SSH with `ssh pi@[IP-OF-YOUR-RASPI]` password is `raspberry`
+* Start the card in Raspi and login via SSH with `ssh pi@[IP-OF-YOUR-RASPI]`.
+Password is `raspberry`.

-Now you are ready to start the SD card build script (check the code if every installs and config is OK for you) - copy the following command into your terminal and execute:
+Now you are ready to start the SD card build script (check the code to see if the installation and config are OK for you).
+Copy the following command into your terminal and execute:

 `wget https://raw.githubusercontent.com/rootzoll/raspiblitz/master/build_sdcard.sh && sudo bash build_sdcard.sh`

-As you can see from the URL you find the build script in this Git repo under `build_sdcard.sh` - there you can check what gets installed and configured in detail.
+As you can see from the URL, you can find the build script in this Git repo under `build_sdcard.sh`.
+You can check what gets installed and configured in detail.
 Feel free to post improvements as pull requests.

 The whole build process takes a while.
-At the end the LCD drivers get installed and a reboot is needed.
+At the end, the LCD drivers get installed and a reboot is needed.
 A user `admin` is created during the process.
 Remember the default password is now `raspiblitz`.
-You can login per SSH again - this time use admin: `ssh admin@[IP-OF-YOUR-RASPI]`.
+You can login via SSH again; this time, use admin: `ssh admin@[IP-OF-YOUR-RASPI]`.
 An installer of the SD card image should automatically launch.
-If you do not want to continue with the installation at this moment and use this sd card as a template for setting up multiple RaspiBlitze, click `Cancel` and run `/home/admin/XXprepareRelease.sh`.
-Once you see the LCD going white and the activity LED of the pi starts going dark, you can unplug power and remove the SD card.
+If you do not want to continue with the installation at this moment and use this SD card as a template for setting up multiple RaspiBlitzes, click `Cancel` and run `/home/admin/XXprepareRelease.sh`.
+Once you see the LCD going white, and the activity LED of the Pi starts going dark, you can unplug power and remove the SD card.
 You have now built your own RaspiBlitz SD card image.

-*Note: If you plan to use your self build sd card as a MASTER copy to backup image and distribute it.
-Use a smaller 8GB card for that.
-This way it's ensured that it will fit on every 16 GB card recommended for RaspiBlitz later on.*
+*Note: If you plan to use your self-built SD card image as a MASTER copy to backup image and distribute it, use a smaller 8GB card for that.
+This way, it is ensured that it will fit on every 16 GB card recommended for RaspiBlitz later on.*

 * [Can I run RaspiBlitz on other computers than RaspberryPi?](FAQ.md#can-i-run-raspiblitz-on-other-computers-than-raspberrypi)
 * [How can I build an SD card other then the master branch?](FAQ.md#how-can-i-build-an-sd-card-other-then-the-master-branch)